-I have been ranked as a Leading Individual and Associate to Watch in Chambers and Partners 2019 High Net Worth guide and my team were finalists in the 2018/19 STEP Private Client awards for Contentious Trust & Estates Team of the Year (mid-size firm)
+I have been ranked as a Leading Individual and Associate to Watch in Chambers and Partners 2019 and 2020 High Net Worth guide and my team were finalists in the 2018/19 STEP Private Client awards for Contentious Trust & Estates Team of the Year (mid-size firm)

 Will, trust and estate disputes